TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Columns/Index.rst

 The configuration includes both properties for the display in the backend as well as the processing of the submitted data.

-Each field can be configured as a certain "type" (**required!**, eg. checkbox, input field, file or db-relation etc.) and optional a "renderType".
-For each combination a separate set of additional properties applies.
+Each field can be configured as a certain "type" (**required!**), for instance a checkbox, an input field, or a database relation.
+Each type allows a set of additional "renderType"s.
+Each "type" and "renderType" combination comes with a set of additional properties.

 The basic structure looks like this: